liballeg/allegro5/README_msvc.txt

 7. Press "Configure".
 Watch for messages about missing headers and libraries.
 If anything is missing, you can give CMake a helping hand by setting _INCLUDE_DIR and _LIBRARY options manually, e.g. if ZLIB is not found you would set ZLIB_INCLUDE_DIR and ZLIB_LIBRARY.
+You may have to switch to "Advanced View" in order to see the variables.
-Then press "Configure" again.
+Once done, press "Configure" again.

 8. Press "Generate".
 CMake will now generate a project solution.